-Internal Developer Platforms (IDPs) like Humanitec are a way to enable self-service for any developer.
+Internal Developer Platforms (IDPs) built with Humanitec's products are a way to enable self-service for any developer.
 Let’s zoom in and look at how a frontend developer would use such a platform on a daily basis.
 Throughout the article, you can find video interviews with a frontend developer veteran who has been using Humanitec for several years now.
 He’ll share how front-ends’ workflows change with the introduction of an IDP.

 We’re sitting on a pretty unique set of data by now.
 Our surveys regularly reach thousands of users, our customer success teams look at literally hundreds of setups in detail every year.
 That gives us good insights into how frontend developers across different org sizes work.
 We’ll be telling the story of Aziz, a frontend developer specializing in ReactJS - his case is representative of most frontends out there.